-On a UNIX system, instead of using ODBC, simply catalog the node and the primary database in UDB.
-Then, set the Replication Agent pds\datasource\name parameter to the database alias.
+On a UNIX system, instead of using ODBC, simply catalog the node and the primary database in IBM DB2 Universal Database.
+Set the Replication Agent pds_datasource_name parameter to the database alias.

-\ To catalog the remote TCP/IP node from the UDB client
+Cataloging the remote TCP/IP node from the IBM DB2 Universal Database client

-- 1 Log in as the DB2 instance owner. - 2 Set up the DB2 environment.
+1 Log in as the IBM DB2 Universal Database instance owner.